Piyush-S24/CSE-252-Introduction-To-AI/README.md

 | 13 | Hyperparameter tuning using grid search | V |
 | 14 | Mini project — an AI solution for robotics, automation or a smart system | VI |

-Each practical ships as two notebooks: a **student** copy with `# TODO` gaps to complete, and an **instructor** copy with the gaps filled and teaching notes attached.
-Both run offline — datasets are either bundled with scikit-learn or generated inside the notebook, so no internet connection is required.

 ---

 ## Reading